thomassimmer/gravitaround/README.rst

 # Gravit'around

-A web app to allow you to watch your favourite satellites in real time around Earth.
+A web app to watch your favourite satellites in real time around Earth.

 Prerequisites
 ------------